PauseAI/pauseai-website/src/posts/xrisk.md

 - **Yoshua Bengio**, deep learning pioneer and winner of the Turing Award.
 - **Elon Musk**, co-founder of OpenAI, SpaceX and Tesla: ["AI has the potential of civilizational destruction"](https://www.inc.com/ben-sherry/elon-musk-ai-has-the-potential-of-civilizational-destruction.html)

-But this is not the only time that experts have warned us about the dangers of AI:
+But this is not the only time that experts have warned us about the existential dangers of AI:

 - **Stephen Hawking**, theoretical physicist & cosmologist: ["The development of full artificial intelligence could spell the end of the human race"](https://nypost.com/2023/05/01/stephen-hawking-warned-ai-could-mean-the-end-of-the-human-race/).
 - **Eliezer Yudkowsky**, founder of MIRI and conceptual father of the AI safety field: ["If we go ahead on this everyone will die"](https://time.com/6266923/ai-eliezer-yudkowsky-open-letter-not-enough/)
 - **Bill Gates** warned that ["AI could decide that humans are a threat"](https://www.denisonforum.org/daily-article/bill-gates-ai-humans-threat/).
+- **Sam Altman** (yes, the CEO of OpenAI who builds ChatGPT): ["Why you should fear machine intelligence"](https://blog.samaltman.com/machine-intelligence-part-1)

 ## Why superintelligence is dangerous